JimKnowler/pipelined-cpu/README.md

 - 16 general purpose registers

 - 5 stage pipeline
-  - fetch
+  - Fetch
-  - decode
+  - Decode
-  - execute
+  - Execute
-  - memory
+  - Memory
-  - write to register file
+  - Writeback (to register file)

+- automated pipeline stall
+  - automatically stall the pipeline when Decode stage needs to read from a register that the Execute, Memory or Writeback stages could write to

-- Separate memory bus for instructions and data
+- Independent memory bus for instructions and data
-  - benefit: removes structural hazard for memory access
+  - benefit: removes structural hazard for memory access, to simplify this first attempt at pipelining
   - 16bit data addresses
   - 16bit instruction addresses